 Once you’re happy with the look and flow, click ‘Update’ and your high-converting, fully custom checkout is ready to go live.

-Step 3: Customize WooCommerce checkout fields: Add, edit, rearrange, or remove without code
+Step 3: Customize checkout fields without code

 - Add custom fields like phone number, delivery notes, or VAT info with one click.
 Choose from text, dropdowns, radio buttons, checkboxes, hidden fields, and more.